A favicon of Afternic

 There are 105,428 companies and websites using Afternic, sign up to download the entire Afternic dataset.

-Here are some of the most recognizable companies using Afternic and brands using Afternic in 2026:
+Here are some of the recognizable companies using Afternic and brands using Afternic in 2026:

-• Danone – French food and beverage giant with domains parked on Afternic
+• Danone - French food and beverage manufacturer with domains parked on Afternic

 • FIS - Fintech company using Afternic for domain portfolio management